 Helping your boyfriend out with his debt problems might sound like a great idea initially.
 However, you change the structure of the relationship when the person you are dating becomes your debtor.

 How would you feel about going on an extravagant trip with your boyfriend after loaning him money to pay off his truck?
 During the lobster dinner you are thinking “This bum couldn’t afford to pay off his truck, so how is he paying for the caviar?”

-Also, studies have shown that asking for a signed agreement stating that he or she will pay you back is tacky.
+Also, studies have shown that asking for a signed agreement stating that he will pay you back is tacky.
 That study was conducted by me and an old girlfriend.
 Bye bye, money.

 5. Help a Nigerian Prince Out